 Forty advocates from 23 states gathered in Washington, D.C. on April 17, 2018.

 Advocates from the Scleroderma Foundation included patients, caregivers, chapter leaders and national office staff.
 Some were newly diagnosed, while others have lived with scleroderma for many years.
 Together, our advocates were on Capitol Hill to ask U.S. Representative to co-sponsor H.R.
 4638, the National Commission on Scleroderma and Fibrotic Diseases Act of 2017.

-If passed, this bill would establish a National Commission on Fibrotic Diseases within the National Institutes of Health (NIH).
-The commission's task would be to evaluate and make recommendations regarding improvements to the coordination and advancement of NIH-supported research activities related to fibrosis and fibrotic diseases, which may include scleroderma as a prototypical condition that can cause fibrosis in various organs.
+If passed, this bill will establish a National Commission on Fibrotic Diseases within the National Institutes of Health (NIH).
+The commission's task will be to evaluate and make recommendations regarding improvements to the coordination and advancement of NIH-supported research activities related to fibrosis and fibrotic diseases, which may include scleroderma as a prototypical condition that can cause fibrosis in various organs.

-It's important to note that the bill is bipartisan--it has support from Republicans and Democrats.
+The bill is bipartisan--it has support from Republicans and Democrats.
 It is a budget neutral bill, meaning that it would not increase federal spending.
 It is not disease-specific.
-The work of the commission would benefit scleroderma patients as well as those living with other fibrotic illnesses.
+The work of the commission will benefit scleroderma patients as well as those living with other fibrotic illnesses.

 You can join the effort to advocate for additional support for research!

 Download a sample letter, fill in the blanks with your contact information, and send it as an email attachment to email@example.com.
 Your letter will be hand delivered it to your member of Congress on Capitol Hill.